eyjohn/evdev.me/_posts/2019-10-27-setting-up-development-and-production-kubernetes-cluster.md

 ### Brigade for Continuous Integration

-[Brigade](https://brigade.sh/) is an event driven scripting framework designed to work for containers which is well suited to continuous integration.
+[Brigade](https://brigade.sh/) is an event-driven scripting framework designed to work for containers which is well suited to continuous integration.
 It comes with great support for GitHub integration.

 ## Setting up a cluster